NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/5 wave equation/separation of variables.md

 \frac{1}{c^{2}} \frac{\ddot{T}}{T} &=  \frac{X''}{X}\\
 \frac{1}{c^{2}} \hat{f}_{1}(t) &= \hat{f}_{2}(x)
 \end{align*}$$
-The final line is simply me showing that both sides are entirely dependent on a single independent variable, but at the same time also always equal; hence they muse be equal to the same constant!
+The final line is simply me showing that both sides are entirely dependent on a single independent variable, but at the same time also always equal;  they must be equal to the same constant!
 Hence this can be expressed as:
 $$\begin{align*}
  \frac{1}{c^{2}} \frac{\ddot{T}}{T}=\frac{1}{c^{2}} \hat{f}_{1}(t) &= \lambda & \frac{X''}{X}=\hat{f}_{2}(x) &= \lambda\\
 \ddot{T}  - c^{2} \lambda T &= 0 &  X''  - \lambda X &= 0\\